PythonSanSebastian/docstamp/README.rst

 It needs:

-- Inkscape for .SVG templates, and
+- Inkscape or rsvg-convert for .SVG templates, and
 - PDFLateX or XeLateX for LateX templates.